jaygrossman/AddressFinderExtension/README.md

  ![search_modal](docs/search_modal.png)

 Enter the person's first name and last name.
-The city and state fields are highly recommended if you know them.
+The city and state fields are highly recommended if you know the information.

 Click the `Search` button and the extension will open a new tab for each of the sites listed above with the search results for the person you entered: